 “Bonwit Teller” This iconic store went bankrupt.
-Filed a Chapter 11 Bankruptcy and then converted to a Chapter 7 Bankruptcy.
+Filed a Ch.
+11 Bankruptcy and then converted to a Ch.
+7 Bankruptcy.

 Bonwit Teller was a luxury department store founded by Paul Bonwit (1895) and Edmund Teller (1898).
 Bonwit focused only on women’s fashions.
 Other stores at the time were diversified.
 Bonwit Teller was noted within the trade for the quality of its merchandise and the above-average salaries paid to both buys and executives.